auniraden/codeWithBobas/README.md

 # "Bunch of Nerdz" - Rasheed
-Bunch of nerds come together to study so that they can graduate🤘✨👩‍🎓👨‍🎓
+Bunch of nerds come together to study so that they can graduate✨👩‍🎓👨‍🎓